Shopify tracking checklist

 Get the checklist

-Use the checklist before increasing ad spend to confirm GA4 ecommerce events, pixels, checkout signals, purchase data, and referral noise.
-If the numbers are already affecting budget decisions, reply with the platforms and the report you do not trust.
+Confirm GA4 ecommerce events, pixels, checkout signals, purchase data, UTMs, and referral noise before increasing budget.
+If numbers are already affecting spend, reply with the platforms, trusted report, disputed report, and one redacted example.

 • Best fit: Shopify, GA4, Meta, TikTok, Google Ads, or YouTube Ads data is missing, duplicated, or hard to trust.